-User can read the overheat log via syslog.
-DRXP driver dumps the log to syslog when it is loaded or above four conditions are met.
-User can also force device driver to read and write out overheat log manually by calling ioctl(DRXPD_FLASH_OVHLOG).
-Followings are log examples.
+You can read the overheat log from syslog.
+A DRXP driver dumps logs to syslog when it is loaded or above four conditions are met.
+You can also force device driver to read overheat log from the DRXP board and dump it to syslog manually by calling ioctl(DRXPD_FLASH_OVHLOG).
+The log examples are as below.

-When the overheating protection is triggered, DRXP driver writes the time detected it and the FPGA junction temperature.
-Log entries of below each red rectangle are wrote at the same timing.
+When the overheating protection is triggered, the DRXP driver writes the time when it detects overheat and the FPGA junction temperature.
+Each red rectangle area is written at the same timing.
 Timestamp uses UTC +0000.
 DRXP can log 30 events.
 If the all event entries are filled, device driver overwrites the oldest entry.
 If the event entries are not filled, DRXP driver dumps “no log entry”.

 Apr 2 02:21:39 localhost kernel: drxpd{#0} : log entry[1] : 2019-04/01 11:16:30 overheat was detected.